It's best practices in developing web applications that guarantee smooth implementation, scaling, and operationalization of the solution.

 Transaction compensation design patterns

-Moving forward to self-contained services, without the need to an application server, like Apache or IIS, as the old approach requires an application server, and it binds the application to a specific IP and port.
+Moving forward to self-contained services, without the need to an application server, as Parent process, like Apache or IIS, as the old approach requires an application server, and it binds the application to a specific IP and port.

 Simplifies service discovery and interaction.